GAJA, PIEVE SANTA RESTITUTA WINES

 When Angelo Gaja took the reigns of his family’s estate in Piedmont in the 1970s, he set about breaking all the rules of Barbaresco - not only planting Cabernet Sauvignon, Chardonnay and Sauvignon Blanc alongside the native Nebbiolo, but also blending Barbera with Nebbiolo grapes from both Barbaresco and Barolo vineyards, so that many of his best wines could not take those famous appellations.
-(Read more about Gaja Piedmont here…)
+Find out more about Angelo’s Gaja Piedmont.

 Instead, ever the confounder of expectations, Gaja set out to make Pieve Santa Restituta one of the greatest producers of classic Brunello di Montalcino.

 Gaja, Pieve Santa Restituta is named after a tiny fourth-century church on a hill towards the south of the Montalcino appellation, which had fallen into disrepair until Gaja stepped in.
 Over the following decade, he set about restoring the church and returning the estate, first established in this magnificent, wild countryside, to its former glory.
 The 4,000sqm state-of-the-art winery and cellars are hidden below ground, while what are most visible are 16 hectares of immaculately manicured vineyards.

 Angelo Gaja’s exacting standards, which are upheld by his daughter Gaia - who, these days, is the one tirelessly shuttling between Piedmont, Tuscany and the rest of the world - mean that yields have been drastically reduced, and selection has been ruled with a strictness a medieval nun paying her respects at Santa Restituta would have been proud of.
 No wines were produced in 2002 because of excessive rainfall, nor in 2003 - this time because of excessively hot temperatures.